 Dr. Gambella welcomes you to our website and invites you to stop by and meet our staff!

-Frances has been with the Cat Hospital of Vero Beach for four years.
+Frances has been with the Cat Hospital of Vero Beach for 5 years.
 Frances currently works as our lead receptionist.
 She is also one of our veterinary technicians.
 Frances enjoys being able to help our clients and their cats.
 Prior to her career in the veterinary industry, Frances served in the US Navy for three years.
-Frances has 5 cats at home (Sam, Missy, Mela, Boo and Scrappy Doo) and one dog (Marley).
+Frances has 5 cats at home (Sam, Missy, Mela, Boo and Scrappy Doo).
 She is married and has 5 children (1 boy and 4 girls)!!!
 In her spare time (ha ha) she enjoys reading.

 Maddie, Technician Assistant

 Pixie is 17 years young and has been the official feline receptionist since our opening in 2008.
 Her duties include greeting and kissing clients (and sometimes nipping) and supervising the staff.
 She has made it her personal challenge to test the stain resistance of our furniture cushions with her large hair balls.

 Pixie has not always led the luxurious life she enjoys today.
 She did a short incarceration in the Broward County Animal Shelter for biting her previous owner but was later adjudicated!
 She was then acquired by Dr. Gambella and rehabilitated (mostly!).
 She currently has mild cardiac disease and is now the poster child for taking pills.
 She even has her own You Tube video demonstrating proper pill taking behavior!